dimroc/blog/_posts/2014-09-29-etl-language-showdown.md

 - Golang's simplicity is very refreshing and their built-in profiling contributes to a philosophy of hand-tuning code for the best performance.
 - Scala, on the other hand, has the user well removed from the low level, but the JVM handles a lot of optimizations for the programmer, and it shows.
 If only I didn't need an IDE...

 For ETL operations, it would be remiss to ignore the Hadoop and Java ecosystem.
-Scala provides an incredible toolset for all ETL operations.
-But I can't help but want to code in Golang.
+Scala provides an incredible toolset for all ETL operations, but I can't help but want to code in Golang.

 As always, feel free to check out the [source code](https://github.com/dimroc/etl-language-comparison).